AU Day: Morocco pushes for unity, South-South cooperation | Ghana News Agency

 The event was characterised by speeches from dignitaries, who were unanimous in their call for the unification of the continent and the promotion of South-South cooperation particularly in the areas of intra-Africa trade.

-There was also a photo exhibition at the Ministry, showcasing historic moments that detail how Morocco spearheaded and coordinated Africa’s liberation efforts.
+There was also a photo exhibition at the Ministry, showcasing historic moments that details how Morocco spearheaded and coordinated Africa’s liberation efforts.

 In a documentary titled: “Morocco and the liberation movements in Africa”, Morocco documented its instrumental role in Africa’s emancipation and the vision of His Majesty King Mohammed VI to forge strategic and mutual partnerships with African countries.